What is the goal of the MACS/WIHS Combined Cohort Study?

 • Study HIV as a possible research model for accelerated aging.

-Investigators from the previously separate MACS and WIHS studies have made groundbreaking discoveries in the field of HIV research, including how best to diagnose and manage HIV; the link between low immune cell counts and AIDS; and genetic , metabolic , and other factors that influence how HIV infection may progress to the active diseases of AIDS.
+Investigators from the previously separate MACS and WIHS studies have made groundbreaking discoveries in the field of HIV research, including how best to diagnose and manage HIV; the link between low immune cell counts and AIDS; and genetics , metabolic , and other factors that influence how HIV infection may progress to the active diseases of AIDS.
 Dedicated individuals who are living with and without HIV have been critical to these life-saving discoveries, and their continued participation, as part of the Combined Cohort Study, is central to further HIV research.

 The Combined Cohort Study aims to spur new scientific discoveries by sharing data and biospecimens from the MACS and WIHS research groups.
 The NHLBI encourages early career investigators to use these resources for innovative research ideas and to generate preliminary data for large grant applications.
 Learn more about HIV/AIDS-related research applications.